mrezabayat/iamsorush/content/posts/how-use-cpp-raw-pointer.md

 p = &x;  // re-pointed but "new int" not deleted
 ```

 <p class="has-normal-font-size">In the above example, new int memory is an island in the sea of computer memory.
 We could only find it via p but, in the last line, p is pointed to another place, x.
 So we have a memory leak!
-We have to remember to delete allocated memory and then point the pointer to another variable/new allocated memory:<br/>
+We have to remember to delete allocated memory and then point the pointer to another variable/new allocated memory: